-The ongoing human-caused disruptions to nature and society are changing climate and driving thousands of species to extinction every year.
-In my research I aim at disentangling how human-induced disturbances, including climate and land-use changes, are affecting species composition, diversity, and distribution in natural ecosystems.
-As in computers, where change in some components will affect their functionality, so will the ongoing changes in species affect the way nature works, including its multiple services that we heavily depend on.
-I also analyse how species characterisitcs (their functional traits) and changes to biodiversity can affect ecosystem services and functions.
+The ongoing local and global industrial-development disruptions to nature and society are changing climate and driving thousands of species to extinction every year.
+In my research I aim at disentangling how some of those disturbances, including climate and land-use changes, are affecting species composition, diversity, and distribution in natural ecosystems.
+As in computers, where change in some components will affect their functionality, so will the ongoing changes in species affect the way nature works, including its multiple functions that we entirely depend on.
+I also analyse how species characterisitcs (their functional traits) and changes to biodiversity can affect ecosystem functions and functioning.

 I obtained my PhD degree in Ecology within Björn Malmqvist’s team at Umeå University (Sweden), under the supervision of Brendan McKie (SLU-Uppsala) and Roland Jansson (Umeå University) with the Thesis ‘Ecosystem functioning in streams: Disentangling the roles of biodiversity, stoichiometry, and anthropogenic drivers‘.

-Now, I am a permanent research scientist at the Norwegian Institute for Nature Research (NINA), and associate researcher at the University of Tromsø – The Arctic University of Norway, both located in Tromsø, northern Norway.
+Now, I am a permanent research scientist at the Norwegian Institute for Nature Research (NINA), and adjunct associate professor at the University of Tromsø – The Arctic University of Norway, both located in Tromsø, northern Norway.
 This is my CV.